Nathaniel Kynaston 1718?

 There are many videos for this dance on the Lambertsville ECD video list, but this one shows how precise set alignment avoids jerky and frantic dancing.
 This dance is one of the OED favourites.
 Hard to believe it is over 300 years old now.

 A1 1-4 1st and 2nd single file circle L (2 doubles - half way round) 5-8 Turn to centre and meet, then turn out single left , Clapping once on 2nd beat of bar 8 A2 1-4 1st and 2nd single file circle R (2 doubles - half way round) 5-8 Turn to centre and meet, then turn out single right, Clapping once on 2nd beat of bar 8 B1 1-4 1st couple short cast down, 2nds leading up Partners set R & L 5-8 Partners facing, rights and lefts, 2 changes with hands, finishing close, improper.
 B2 1-4 Partners fall back 2 setting steps, then cross over passing right shoulders, then turn right (loop) to face in original places 5-8 1st couple, RH turn moving down into 2nd place as 2nd couple cast up into 1st place.

-Note: As in the video, I prefer, as a couple 2, the “cross, face and cast” in part B2.
-Rather I prefer to cross and keep going, curving up in a wide case into place.
+Note: As in the video, I prefer, as a couple 2, to avoid the “cross, face and cast” in part B2.
+Rather I prefer to cross and keep going, curving up in a wide cast into place.
 The instructions do not require one to face and cast, which incurs a rather dizzying twirl. — nashjc 2019/04/14 17:05